ferranfg/mpl-publisher/readme.txt

 3. Navigate to Tools - Publisher in your admin menu

 == Frequently Asked Questions ==

+= I'm getting an error! =

+If you see something like:

+`Parse error: syntax error, unexpected '[' in ../wp-content/plugins/mpl-publisher/vendor/illuminate/support/helpers.php on line 365`

+This errors is related with the installed PHP version on your server.
+Please, make sure you follow the [recommended WordPress requirements](https://wordpress.org/about/requirements/)

+If you have any other error, please use the [MPL - Publisher support forum](https://wordpress.org/support/plugin/mpl-publisher)

 = Which output formats are supported? =